An Online Course. Designed with YOU in mind.

-COVID has redesigned how we travel and move about (for the time being at least).
-So, the AOI decided that if everyone else could use online classrooms, so could we.
-In developing the online model we also realised the plus side to online programmes from the students perspective and research backed up our theory.
 Having the programme online means that students can study from the comfort of their own home, no matter in which country they live.
 This saves an enormous amount of time and money, because you won’t need multiple days away from home, accommodation for each weekend and costs associated with travel.
-In addition, you don’t need to take vast amounts of time off work or worry about child care etc. All these issues have repeatedly come up for us over the years, so we know they are limiting factors for many students.
-But… not anymore!
-This new format means that our international students (especially), will save thousands of pounds compared with our old model, so we hope that overall, this concept will be favourable.
+In addition, you don’t need to take vast amounts of time off work or worry about child care etc. This format also means that our international students (especially), will save thousands of pounds compared with our old face to face only model and feedback has shown that this is most positive.

-We’re offering the programme in three different formats, so that those who want to achieve full certification to practice can still visit the UK (and possibly locations abroad) to attend a 3-4 day long workshop in palpation, practical assessment, treatment and evaluation.
-But, if some students just want to learn online, they can do that too.
-We would like to make it clear however, that the Online Only Pathway is really only intended for those with experience in equine therapeutics; whose hands are already fine tuned to palpation and assessment.
-That is because, years of teaching has taught us, that even the finest vet, works differently to an osteopathic practitioner.
-So, we welcome you to join us and hope that you enjoy whichever pathway you choose.
-But, we ask that you think carefully before you purchase and if possible, attend the full Masterclass Pathway, which is ultimately the same programme that we have taught now for over 8 years, here in the UK.
-Happy studying!
+We offering the programme in two different formats, so that those who want to achieve full certification to practice can still visit the UK (and possibly locations abroad) to attend a 3-4 day long workshop in palpation, practical assessment, treatment and evaluation.
+But, if students want to learn online first and then book and pay for the practicum later, they can do that too.
+We would like to make it clear however, that the Online Enhanced Interactive Pathway on its own (without the practicum) is only intended for those with experience in equine therapeutics who want simply to refresh and enhance their knowledge base, ahead of level two.
+Any other practitioner, should seek to apply for either the MCP or the OEI Plus which both have practicums.

 There are three formats to this course: